Jolanta27/REST_API/README.md

 ABOUT THE PROJECT

 This project is entirely made for studies propuses.
 The main goal was to feel what's like to develop in node.js :)
 The API can add, get, update and delete users.
+Testet on Postman platform.

 How To Run